Phase Optimization for Massive IRS-aided Two-way Relay Network: Simulation and analysis

 \section{Simulation and analysis}

 In this section, simulation results are provided evaluate the effectiveness of the proposed methods.
-In this paper, we consider a three-dimensional (3D) scenario, where S, D, IRS and R are located at (0m, 0m, 0m), (100m, 0m, 0m), (d, 10m, 30m) and ($d$, -10m, 10m), $d \in $[0m, 100m].
+As shown in Fig.\ref{weizhi}, we consider a three-dimensional (3D) scenario, where S, D, IRS and R are located at (0m, 0m, 0m), (100m, 0m, 0m), ($d$, $-$10m, 30m) and ($d$, 10m, 10m), $d \in $[0m, 100m].
 The Rayleigh fading model and the path loss at distance d is modeled as $PL(d)=PL_0-10\alpha\text{log}_{10}(\frac{d}{d_0})$, where $ PL_0$ = $-$30dB denotes the path loss at the reference distance $d_0$ = 1m, $\alpha$ denotes the path loss exponent.
 Specifically, the path loss exponents of S-R, D-R, S-IRS, D-IRS and IRS-R channels are set to be 3.5, 3.5, 2.5, 2.5 and 2.5, respectively.
-Unless specified otherwise later, the simulation parameters are set as: $ P_S=P_D=P_R=1$W, $\sigma^2_S=\sigma^2_D=\sigma^2_R=-84\text{dBm}$.
-For comparison, the benchmark schemes are given as follow: (1) RS+IRS with random phase: The phase shifts of IRS are set randomly in $[0,2\pi)$.
+Unless specified otherwise, the simulation parameters are set as: $ P_S=P_D=P_R=1$W, $\sigma^2_S=\sigma^2_D=\sigma^2_R=-84\text{dBm}$.
+For comparison, the benchmark schemes are given as follow: (1) RS+IRS with random phase: The PS of IRS are set randomly in $[0,2\pi)$.
 (2) Only-RS: There is no use of the IRS.
 (3) Only-IRS with random phase: There is no use of the RS, the phase shifts of IRS are random.

+Fig. \ref{flots} plots the curves of computational complexity versus $N$ with $M$ = 2.
+It is demonstrated that the computational complexities of the proposed three methods, Max-RPS-EVD, Max-Min-R and Max-SR-GPI, increase as $N$ increases.
+Obviously, the second method has the highest computational complexities, which is much higher than that of the third method.

-Fig. 2 plots the convergent curves of the proposed Max-SR-GPI for three different sizes of IRS: $N=\{16, 128, 1024\}$.
-As the size of IRS increases, the convergence rate becomes slow gradually.
+Fig. \ref{gpisr} plots the proposed Max-SR-GPI for three different sizes of IRS: $N=\{16, 128, 1024\}$ versus the number of iterations.
+As the size of IRS increases, it can be seen that the convergence sum rate becomes slow gradually.
 For the large-scale case ($N$ = 1024), about six iterations are required to achieve the convergence of the proposed Max-SR-GPI.
-As the number of elements of IRS varies from 16 to 1024, the rate is doubled approximately.
+As the number of elements of IRS varies from 16 to 1024, the sum rate is doubled approximately.
+It is verified that initial phase has a slight impact on the number of iterations, so a random initialization phase is chosen in the following simulation.

+Fig. \ref{nnn} illustrates the transmit rate versus $N$ for the proposed three methods with random phase as a performance reference at $d = $ 50m.
+As the number of the IRS elements increases, the performance of all methods Max-SR-GPI increase gradually.
+In particular, the proposed Max-SR-GPI achieves obvious enhancements over Max-Min-R, Max-RPS-EVD and random phase.
+It demonstrates that the proposed Max-SR-GPI and Max-RPS-EVD are suitable for large-scale IRS, in particular, more satisfactory sum rate can be obtained by Max-SR-GPI.